jadame10/Flights/README.md

 # Flights
 Search app for flights.
-It search the database and gives response with desired route between two airports.
+It searches the database and gives response with desired route between two airports.